U.S./Russia: Writers in Dialogue

 “I want to say that I love the idea of this PEN program.
 I think its value does not just lie in encouraging positive perceptions of the US by the Russian cultural elite, but also enabling the influence of the more liberal facets of American society on Russia’s perception of its own immigrants, as well as its own potential as an immigration destination.
 A program that brings successful American immigrant writers to Russia and has them interact with Russian audiences is ultimately telling Russians that immigrants to Russia can become as Russian as they are; it is helping them use the mirror of America to change themselves for the better.
 I think that is what capable cultural diplomacy is all about.”

-Russian Writers in New York
+Russian Writers in the U.S.

 Lev Rubinstein, Elena Kostyuchenko, and Elena Chizhova